Vanity publishing can be a misleading scam for today’s aspiring authors.

 It also becomes clear that the vanity publisher is not selective with which books they publish, so long as you, the author, can pay the price.

-And to top it all off, you can’t even re-publish your book with another publisher, or on your own via self-publishing, because the vanity publisher now owns the publication rights to your book.
+And to top it all off, you can’t even re-publish your book with other online book publishers, or on your own via self-publishing, because the vanity publisher now owns the publication rights to your book.

 That, my friend, is a prime example of a vanity publishing experience, and unfortunately, one that many aspiring authors know all too well.